TakyiuLo/rail-Heroku-Back-End/README.md

 # Rails API for Bookmarks
 ## Summary
-The main training purpose is to use Ruby on rails to create the API for Bookmarks.
-The API have 8 main actions.
-They are CRUD for /bookmarks and /folders respectively.
-The database I am using is Heroku.
-The rails does use MVC (model, view, controller) layout.
+This is the back end of [Bookmarks](bookmarks-page) page.
+A client will be able to request bookmarks.
+It is using Ruby on Rails to handle requests from the client.
+Version One have only one resource.
+Version two have two resources.

 ## Tech used
-- Ruby on Rails, PSQL, Heroku, Git, GitHub, MVC
+- Ruby on Rails, PSQL, Heroku, Git, GitHub

 ## Version 1
-The backend relationship model is using one to many resource.
+The backend relationship model is using one to many resources.
 [Imgur](https://i.imgur.com/NZcQJie.png)

 ## CRUD Actions